 In particular, unassigned fund balance is a useful measure of the School's net resources available for spending at the end of the fiscal year.
-As of the end of the current fiscal year, the School's governmental funds reported a combined ending unassigned fund balance of \$302,162.
+The School's governmental funds reported a combined ending unassigned fund balance of \$885,559 and \$302,162 in 2014 and 2013, respectively.